-That by taking just a few minutes every couple of hours to stretch, you can work in more comfort and feel less pain in the evenings?
+That by taking just a few minutes every couple of hours to stretch your body you can work in more comfort and feel less pain in the evenings?

-Well you can, and in this article I'm going to introduce you to 5 lower back stretches that will help you to achieve this.
+And in this article I'm going to introduce you to 5 lower back stretches to get you started.

-These stretches can be done at home and on site, and are all really easy to do.
+These stretches can be done at home and on site and are really easy to do.

-And once you get into the habit of doing them, you'll never want to give them up!
+And once you get into the habit of doing them regularly you'll never want to give them up!

-- It will increase the flexibility of your spine (and body in general), which will make moving easier and less painful.
+- Increasing the flexibility of your spine (and body in general) which will make moving easier and less painful.

-- It relaxes your muscles which will improve your posture, as tight muscles force your body into hunched positions.
+- Relaxing your muscles which will improve your posture as tight muscles can force your body into hunched positions.

-- It will improve your circulation, which allows your damaged muscles to get the oxygen and nutrients they need to heal, repair and stay healthy.
+- Improving your circulation which delivers oxygen and nutrients to your damaged muscles so they can heal, repair and stay healthy.

-- It will loosen and lengthen your tight muscles, which lowers the risk of injury at work.
+- Loosening and lengthening your tight muscles which lowers the risk of injury at work.

-- And finally, it feels great!
-That instant release of tension you get from stretching is really satisfying.
+- And finally it feels great, as the instant release of tension you get from stretching is really satisfying.

 Not bad for such a simple activity, right?

-So read on, and I'll show you 5 helpful lower back stretches with videos to get you started.
+So here are 5 great lower back stretches with videos to guide you to help you get started.

 1. Cat/Cow Stretch

-The cat/cow stretch is a great one for mobilising the lower back and relieving tension.
+The cat/cow stretch is a great one for mobilising your lower back and relieving tension.

 And it's also great for increasing the flexibility of your spine.

-Which will increase your range of movement, and lessen the amount of pain you feel in your back.
+Si it will increase your range of movement and reduce the amount of pain you feel in your back.

 - Before you begin make sure your spine is in a neutral 'tabletop' position.

-- As you inhale, engage your core muscles, dip your pelvis while lifting the shoulders and finally looking upwards (creating a 'u' shape in your spine).
+- As you inhale engage your core muscles, dip your pelvis while lifting the shoulders and finally look upwards (creating a 'u' shape in your spine).

-- As you exhale, lift the pelvis up first, round the shoulders, and finally bring your chin to your chest and look down (creating an 'n' shape in your spine).
+- As you exhale lift your pelvis up first, round the shoulders, and finally bring your chin to your chest and look down (creating an 'n' shape in your spine).

 - Keep going with this sequence alongside your breath for 5-10 rounds.